himanshusingla123/sql/basics.md

-## what are purpose of tcast and substring in sql
+# What are purpose of tcast and substring in sql
 1. **CAST/CONVERT Function:**
    - The `CAST` or `CONVERT` functions in SQL are used to convert a value from one data type to another.
 For example:
      ```sql